Simulation-Benchmarks/11thSPE-CSP/thermodynamics/README.md

 # Thermodynamics

-The two scripts located in this folder create tables for the pure phase properties and solubilities.
+The two Python scripts located in this folder create CSV tables for the pure phase properties and solubilities.

+In addition, a MATLAB/Octave script can be used to generate Eclipse-type tables from the CSV files.

 ## make_component_table.py